DanMGocan/dreamsofjacopo/readme.md

 Make sure that access to resources is conditioned by the owner_id matching the owner of the resource id.

 Need to check what is the story with background workers.

+Link shortening service.
+Failsafes for Azure - if file not in blob, give error but continue